A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 This 14 mm wide angle lens is one of only two lenses with autofocus for the Alpha 7 series made by Samyang.

-Biggest flaw: The lens hood is fixed so you can’t attach any screw-on filters.
+Biggest drawback: The lens hood is fixed so you can’t attach any screw-on filters.

 Zeiss Batis 18 mm, f/2.8

 The lens is ideal for landscape photography.
-Even with an open aperture, the imaging performance is outstanding.
+The image quality is outstanding, even with an open aperture.
 The lens is also protected against dust and splash water.

 Sigma Art 20 mm, f/1,4

-The lens weighs only 220 grams and costs around 400 euros.
+The lens only weighs 220 grams and costs around 325 euros.

-Also the 24mm wide angle offers a tiny close distance of 12cm.
-This allows you to use the lens for both landscape and close-up photography.
+The 24 mm wide-angle also allows for a tiny closest focusing distance of 12 cm.
+That means you can use the lens for both landscape and close-up photography.

 Sigma Art 24 mm, f/1.4